marcosfavat/dino/Basemaps.md

 - Switch layer : `spacebar`
 - Search function : `G` (go to)
 - Edit options : `O`
+- Export current map to a new textured plane : `E`
 - Zoom map : `mousewheel` or `numpad+` and `numpad-`
 - Pan map : `left click & drag` or `wheel click & drag` or `numpad 2,4,8,6`
 - Zoom map to drawing box : `B`